 The so-called Internet of Things (IoT) is undergoing massive adoption.
 From locks and thermostats to televisions and refrigerators, many devices that have traditionally delivered analog functionality are rapidly gaining Wi-Fi connectivity and connecting to cloud-based, command-and-control centers for remote control and monitoring functionality.
 Some of these devices are built with security in mind, while others are simply analog devices with communication capabilities slapped on.
 The security and privacy implications introduced by any security vulnerabilities in these connected devices are tremendous.

-This is an opportunity for contestants to bring in their own IoT devices and demonstrate exploits to our panel.
 Contestants will need to provide proof that they disclosed the vulnerability to the vendor.